MarkoPaul0/WireBait/README.md

 ![GitHub release](https://img.shields.io/github/release/MarkoPaul0/WireBait/all.svg?style=flat-square)
 -->

+## **UPDATE: this repo is no longer supported.
+The concept is interesting, but bringing it to life would take time I don't want to allocate.** I'll leave this repo outthere for people to experiment.

 Lua library to facilitate the development of [Wireshark](https://www.wireshark.org/) dissectors by enabling users to run them against packet data without Wireshark.
 The packet data can come from a hexadecimal string or a *.pcap* file.
 The goal here is to provide a tool reducing development time when creating a new dissector.